ORGANIZED COURSES

 “Leading from the heart of the family, not just the head of the table.”

-This course takes you through proven insights and practical lessons to help you define and implement a unique approach to these fundamental matters.
+This course takes you through proven insights and practical lessons to help you define and implement a unique approach to these fundamental matters, addressing the core elements of family organization and leadership and incorporating both the ”hard” factors, such as formal governance structures, with ”soft” factors relating to family culture, relationships and individual family members.

 Business Strategy: Improving Results and Increasing Value